Heartworm! The Hidden Killer

 The good news is, it is preventable!

 Heartgard is the easiest way to prevent Heartworm in your pet.
-You can get Heartgard by coming into the clinic, or ask about it during your annual checkup.
+You can get Heartgard by coming into the clinic.

 The treatment is easy and affordable.
 It stops the infection from happening.
 So even if your pet is bitten by an infected mosquito, Heartgard will stop the infection before it reaches the lungs.